kitten-science/kitten-scientists/packages/documentation/docs/sections/overview.md

 ### Triggers

-One common option to see is the _trigger_, symbolized by a little lightning.
+One common option to see is the _trigger_, symbolized by a little lightning :material-lightning-bolt-outline:.
 A trigger usually communicates at which threshold an automation should become active.
 Which resource this threshold refers to, is documented with the individual automations.

-Triggers can be absolute values or, most commonly, a percentage.
+Triggers can be absolute values, or a percentage.
 This percentage then usually refers to your storage capacity for a given resource.
-When you enter a percentage value into KS, it expects you to provide it as a value between `0` and `1`.
-So if you wanted a trigger value at ¾ of your storage capacity, you'd enter `0.75`.
+When you enter a percentage value into KS, it expects you to provide it as a value between `0` and `100`.
+So if you wanted a trigger value at ¾ of your storage capacity, you'd enter `75`.

 ### Limits